Dragan Džajić: Bastia

 From 1975 to 1977, he played for SC Bastia in France (scoring another 31 times).
 He is considered to have been one of their most notable players of all time.

 International career

 Džajić was just 18 when he was first named to the Yugoslavia national team.
 He made his debut on 17 June 1964 in a 2–1 defeat against Romania at the JNA Stadium in Belgrade.
 Džajić would go on to earn 85 caps (the most in the history of the Yugoslavia national team) and score 23 goals.
-He became renowned for his passing, dribbling and goal-scoring.
+He became renowned for his passing, dribbling, and goal-scoring.
 He played in the 1968 European Championship semi-final against England, in which his 87th-minute lob over the goalkeeper Gordon Banks gave Yugoslavia a 1–0 victory against the then world champions.
 The British press dubbed him "the magic Dragan".
-He went on to score in the final against Italy but could not prevent Yugoslavia losing 2–0 after a replay.
+He went on to score in the final against Italy but could not prevent Yugoslavia from losing 2–0 after a replay.

 Džajić said about his most well-known international matches (at Euro 1968):